holistic-web/portfolio-fabricator/.project/roadmap.md

 # Roadmap

-- Support entirely custom urls
+- Support displaying the fabricated website on custom urls

-- Generate a pdf CV from the portfolio objects
+- Generate a pdf CV from the portfolio

+- Generate business cards from the portfolio

 - Import and export data to / from portfolio objects and third parts (i.e. linkedIn)
-- Allow users to opt in to receiving messages directly through the website

 - Let a user customise the site's appearance further
 	- Let user add text in markdown
 	- Let a custom vue component be rendered in the site
 	- Allow the user to choose the site colours

 - Build some form of job oppurtinities dashboard

+- Store messages sent to user in a database and provide inbox and notification functionality